-Position Tracking allows you to monitor how you rank on SERPs for your target keywords.
-The tool will show which of your pages already rank for the keywords from your list.
+Position Tracking allows you to monitor your rank on SERPs for your target keywords.
+The tool will show which pages already rank for the keywords from your list.

 The Pages report in Position Tracking gives you the complete list of URLs on the tracked domain that rank for at least one keyword in your campaign.

 By opening the “Keywords Count” dropdown, you can identify the keywords that correlate with each landing page.